-While classroom faculty serve as experts in their discipline, librarians are information retrieval specialists available to offer support to professors who are creating and revising research assignments.
+While classroom faculty serve as experts in their discipline, librarians are information retrieval experts available to offer support to professors who are creating and revising research assignments.

-- Tie the assignment to established course objectives and inform students of the assignment's purpose and how it relates to the objectives.
+Tie the assignment to established course objectives and inform students of the assignment's purpose and how it relates to the objectives.

-- Consider student capabilities and resources when developing assignments.
+Consider student capabilities and resources when developing assignments.

-- Employ assignments that highlight connections within and between disciplines or to real-world applications.
+Employ assignments that highlight connections within and between disciplines or to real-world applications.

-- Develop assignments that feature interpersonal skills essential in the workplace.
+Develop assignments that feature interpersonal skills essential in the workplace.